Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

     * **virus**: this sub-folder has images obtained following immunohistochemical labeling using a marker to detect the biologic of interest.
 In our use case the biologic of interest is an oncolytic virus, and therefore the sub-folder is named as such.

-* Each tiff file represents a single z plane for within a specific marker/fluorescence channel.
+* Each tiff file represents a single z plane within a specific marker/fluorescence channel.
 Therefore, it is recommended that file names incorporate information on study name, channel, and z plane information.
 E.g., 5IT-4X_Ch1_z0001, where:

     * ‘5IT’ represents study name